-The Assistant Vice President for Brand Management and Public Relations serves as the spokesperson for the University, is the University's community relations liaison, oversees the areas of Media Relations, Design and Digital Print Services, Photography, and Sports Information, and is the liaison with the Office of Athletics Marketing.
+The Assistant Vice President for Brand Management and Public Relations serves as the spokesperson for the University, is the University's community relations liaison, oversees the areas of Media Relations, Photography, and is the liaison with the Office of Athletics Marketing, and Arts & Minds programming.
 During crisis situations, the Assistant VP collaborates with other members of the Crisis and Incident Management Team to disseminate accurate information to the University community and the public.

 The Media Relations unit works to increase the visibility and reputation of the University by publicizing information about academic programs, grants and awards, faculty and student and alumni achievements, special events, and other news of interest to the media and various constituents.

 Among the vehicles used to tell Fairfield's story through the media are the following:

 - Calendar listings that go out three months before the event.

 - Press releases, often with photos.

 - Public service announcements for radio and television.

 - Press conferences for high profile issues, events, and announcements.

 - Media advisories to alert reporters that we have an expert who can comment on a breaking story; such advisories are often sent to national media.